BYU-ELC/StalkerCar/arduinoTest/README.md

-This code was written by the Creator, it sends some basic commands to the motor controller and servo to move about.
+This code sends some basic commands to the motor controller and servo to move about.
 Its simple but reassuring.